nodejs/nodejs-collection/README.md

 - Other topics will certainly be considered, but it should be something of interest to the Node.js community

 ## Quality
-We are looking for posts that teach and provide value to our community.
-Contributions should include the meta-narrative that “Node.js is maturing and gaining widespread use in mainstream enterprises, while continuing  to inspire amazing potential and creativity among the massive community using the platform.”
-Sub-domains and topics for the Medium page include:
+We are looking for posts that inform, teach, experiment, and generally enrich our community.
+There's no hard and fast rule of what an article should or feel like; Node.js Collection articles should be as diverse as the community itself.
+Ideally, contributions should encourage readers to explore new ideas, dig deeper into old ones, and to inspire readers to experiment and tinker.
+Articles can cover any number of topics such as:

 - Serverless/Cloud
 - Containers